Kamen Rider × Kamen Rider W & Decade: Movie War 2010: Movie War 2010

 While escaping from the Neo Organism's Mammoth Mecha and the Super Crisis Fortress, Kadoya encounters Hidari and Philip while they are chasing Shijima.
 The three Riders stop briefly and recognize each other from their last encounter before joining forces with Kaito, Natsumi, Onodera, and the Nine Worlds' Riders to destroy the Super Crisis Fortress.
 While attempting to escape, the fortress' destruction causes the Doctor Death Memory to eject itself and revert Enjiro before Natsumi rescues him.

 While the Neo Organism absorbs Shijima and transforms into Ultimate D, Kadoya, Hidari, and Philip successfully destroy it.
 As the Riders return to their respective realities, Kadoya uses his interdimensional powers to briefly summon an alternate reality version of Sokichi to give Hidari closure.
 Kadoya is joined by Kaito, Onodera, and the Hikaris on his continuing journey through the multiverse while Hidari, Philip, and their allies resume their party.
-Meanwhile, Ryu Terui proclaims W is not the only Kamen Rider in Fuuto anymore.
+Meanwhile, a man in red attire proclaims W is not the only Kamen Rider in Fuuto anymore.